lvega7/redux_store/README.md

 Heroku link: https://fast-beyond-86609.herokuapp.com/

-the link deploys but is not showing the items on the screen.
+The link deploys but is not showing the items on the screen.
 It does show locally however.